poweredup/blockchain-services/README.md

-# TokenPlay Integration Service
+# TokenPlay Blockchain Services

-TokenPlay integration service that provides connectivity to the Ethereum Network and APIs for the TokenPlay front end application
+TokenPlay Blockchain service that provides connectivity to the Ethereum Network and APIs for the TokenPlay [frontend](https://github.com/blocplay/frontend) application.

 ## Installation